Blind My Eyes, Sew Them Shut

 "Define 'disappeared.'"
 Her hand clenched around her glass.

-At first, Hermione could not understand why he was carrying her - surely it was tiring him out, and surely he did not like the idea of touching a muggleborn, let alone carrying one.
+At first, Hermione could not figure out why he was carrying her - surely it was tiring him out, and surely he did not like the idea of touching a muggleborn, let alone carrying one.
 But when he'd set her down to pee, she understood.

 He had no choice.